apple/swift-openapi-generator/Examples/AuthenticationServerMiddleware/README.md

 In this example we'll implement a `ServerMiddleware` that verifies an authentication header in the request.

+> **Disclaimer:** This example is deliberately simplified and is intended for illustrative purposes only.

 ## Overview

 This example extends the [HelloWorldVaporServer](../HelloWorldVaporServer) with a new target, `AuthenticationServerMiddleware`, which is then used when registering the server handler with the transport.